alinmishra/hello_world/README.md

-This code states hello world code
+This repo is about hello world code